 Execute routine of your choice using a combination of music and words.
 An emphasis on practical and effective audience participation (i.e., use of signs, spell-outs, crowd response chants, etc.), especially during the cheer section, is encouraged.
 Props and/or costuming are not allowed [see D) Uniforms and E) Props above].
-Up to 1:30 (90 seconds) of the routine may be performed to music.
-There is no restriction as to the proportion of the music section(s) used in relation to the cheer only section(s).
-Penalties will be deducted from the final averaged score for going over the 1:30 total music time limit.
-Penalties will be assessed as follows: 1-10
+Up to 1:45 (105 seconds) of the routine may be performed to music.
+Penalties will be deducted from the final averaged score for going over the 1:45 total music time limit.